 Explore the Site

 This 4.1 acres site includes a short hiking trail with interpretive signs that tell more about Canoe Camp and the Nez Perce interactions with the Lewis and Clark Corps of Discovery.
-Other amenities at this site include restrooms and parking.
+There are also restrooms at the site.

 Opposite of Canoe Camp on the Clearwater River, and nearly 2 miles above its confluence with the main Clearwater, is Dworshak Dam.
 Dworshak Dam and Reservoir provides a variety of recreational opportunities like fishing, boating, hiking, horseback riding, mountain biking, and camping.
 The area also includes a large fish hatchery.